Chocolate Cherry Coconut Milk Ice Cream

 - 1 vanilla bean

 - pinch of salt

-- ½ cup chopped dark chocolate or chocolate chips
+- ½ cup dairy free dark chocolate chips

-Coconut milk base adapted from A Couple Cooks.
+Coconut milk ice cream base adapted from A Couple Cooks